danielcorin/blog/content/posts/2023/llm-prompt-injection.md

 >
 > \<my policy-violating prompt here\>

-Now, it seems as exploits are found, OpenAI attempts to patch them in what I imagine include, but aren't limited to the following ways:
+Now, it seems as exploits are found, OpenAI attempts to patch them in what I imagine includes, but aren't limited to the following ways:

 - modifying the ChatGPT prompt to ignore attempts to remove its moderated capabilities
 - adding additional non-language model, software filters on top of the model output to stop generating and/or remove generated content that violates their policies